 Meshes

 Sometimes it is useful to define a static mesh programmatically.
-To turn such meshes into an actual vertex-array
+To turn such meshes into an actual vertex-array, you can use a mesh-loader, or the mesh asset.

 vertex-mesh